Weights vs Calisthenics – Which is Better?

 However, after a while the body becomes saturated.
 This is when the body is no longer able to take on more of a load.

 There are some calisthenics exercises that don’t have enough flexibility, coordination, or conditioning.
-This can lead to these exercises being dangerous.
+This can lead to these exercises being dangerous, in not done correctly.
 You need to be careful about how you do them and what exercises you do as well.

 What is Weightlifting?